 (2) A principal employer or manager is not precluded by a contract from doing such acts and things as are necessary to comply with a duty imposed by this Subdivision and is not liable under any contract to any penalty for doing such acts and things.

-[Section 31AS inserted by No. 68 of 2004 s.
+[Section 31AS inserted: No. 68 of 2004 s.
 76.]

 Subdivision 6 — Entry of notices and related matters in mine record book

-[Heading inserted by No. 68 of 2004 s.
+[Heading inserted: No. 68 of 2004 s.
 76.]

 31AT.
 Manager to put notices in mine record book